Wild translation surfaces and infinite genus: The main theorem, applications, and notes on generalizing

-One of the key points of the proof of \autoref{thm_wild_singularity_implies_infinite_genus} is the assumption of recurrence.
-By Poincaré recurrence one can deduce recurrence from the two weaker conditions that the flow is defined and the area is finite (see for example \cite[Theorem 3.4.1]{hasselblatt_katok_02}).
-We want to show in this section that none of the two conditions on its own works for the proof.
+One of the key points of the proof of \autoref{thm_wild_singularity_implies_infinite_genus} is the assumption of recurrence of the geodesic flow.
+By Poincaré recurrence one can deduce recurrence of the geodesic flow from the two weaker conditions that the flow is defined for a set of points of full measure for all time and that the area is finite.
+We show that neither of the two conditions on its own works for the proof by considering the following two~examples.

-We start with an unpopular example that shows that recurrence is needed for the statement in \autoref{thm_wild_singularity_implies_infinite_genus}: